 I made the belts really long so that I can change the way I tie them.
 I added a few pleats to where they’re attached to the dress.
 This helps the belt fit through a small hole on the side seam.
 It also adds a cute little detail.

 I wanted to do something different with the pattern.
 The original pattern is a pretty basic sleeveless wrap dress.
 This version needed to be near-formal, so I made the hem long.
 I shaped the sleeve gaps a bit, and pretty much got rid of the shoulders.
 I then added a large collar to the dress.

 The satin is a rich, beautiful purple.
 As I was starting with this project, I figured I might add a bit of black lace to the dress.
 After the dress began to take shape, I realized the fabric was too lovely to hide.
 I really like this color, and though I might only wear my purple wrap dress once, I’m so happy I made it for my BFFs big day.
 The dress is all wrinkled up from sewing in these photos.
 I hope you’ll forgive me for that!

-I hope you enjoyed reading about my new cute skaterdress!
+I hope you’ve enjoyed reading about my purple wrap dress!